Domaine Chevrot, Maranges Blanc

 Vinification

 The grapes were harvested early in the morning to preserve freshness and aromatics and transported immediately to the winery.
-A gentle pressing took place to extract only the best juice and this was left for 1 day to settle before being racked off the sediments and transferred to stainless-steel tanks for fermentation.
-Fermentation took place with indigenous yeasts, at temperatures between 15°C and 23°C and lasted for around 1 month.
-Following fermentation, the wine went through full malolactic fermentation and was aged for a total of 15 months: 12 months in French oak (15% new, a combination of larger foudres and 228-litre fûts), the blend was then assembled and left to marry for 3 months in stainless steel before bottling.
+A gentle pressing took place to extract only the best juice following a settling period, until the next morning.
+Fermentation took place in oak barrels, with indigenous yeasts, at temperatures between 15°C and 23°C for around 1 month, with full malolactic fermentation allowed.
+The wine was then aged for a total of 18 months of which 12 months in French oak (15% of which was new) and the remaining 6 months in stainless steel, before being bottled and released.

 Tasting Notes & Technical Details